How to be an Agile at Scale leader

 While agile teams should have the autonomy to decide how they work, leaders still need to provide a clear strategic direction.
 This includes setting the vision, aligning the organization around strategic goals, and ensuring that all teams understand how their work contributes to these goals.

-You are succeeding as an agile leader when everyone knows their goal, agrees it is the best way to get the job done, and how that goal relates and impacts overall objectives.
-However, teams also need to know where their work ends so they are protected from taking on more than they could handle.
+You are succeeding as an agile leader when everyone knows their goal, agrees it is the best way to get the job done, and how that goal relates to overall objectives.
+However, teams also need to know where their work ends so they are protected from taking on more than they can handle.

 Removing obstacles

-Embracing agile principles doesn’t come without challenges, such as resistance to change, poor communication between teams and individuals, and unfamiliarity with new tools.
+Embracing agile principles comes with challenges such as resistance to change, poor communication between teams and individuals, and unfamiliarity with new tools.

 Agile at Scale leaders need to be on the lookout for silos developing and push for daily communication between all groups.
 You need to push for daily communication between individuals and teams so everyone is informed of the progress of others and not just management.